 “Normally, no one can survive in a wheel bay at 30,000 feet.
 Low oxygen and freezing air cause death very quickly,” said aviation analyst Mohan Ranganathan.
 “But in this case, the boy may have entered a space that was partially pressurized and retained some warmth, which allowed him to live.
 He could have clung to the internal structures to avoid injury when the wheels retracted.”

 The U.S. Federal Aviation Administration has studied 128 stowaway cases in aircraft wheel wells between 1947 and 2020.
 More than 75 percent of those attempts ended in death.
 Even the few survivors often suffered serious injuries, frostbite, or permanent health damage.
-Earlier this year, two teenagers were found dead inside the landing gear of a JetBlue aircraft in Florida, showing just how deadly such journeys can be.
+Earlier this year, authorities found two teenagers dead inside the landing gear of a JetBlue aircraft in Florida, showing just how deadly such journeys can be.

-Indian authorities treated the case as a major breach of security.
+Indian authorities treated the case as a major security breach.
 A CISF officer explained, “Such incidents are extremely rare, but they show the loopholes in airport safety.
-If a child can walk into a restricted area and hide inside an aircraft, it raises serious concerns.”
+If a child can walk into a restricted area and hide inside an aircraft, it raises serious concerns.”An

 Airport staff who witnessed the scene were left shocked.
 One worker told reporters, “It was unbelievable.
 We have heard of stowaways in foreign countries, but to see a small boy alive after hiding in the wheels was like watching something from a film.”